stnolting/fpga_torture/README.md

 * [Hardware Utilization](#Hardware-Utilization)

 This is a simple design that allows to stress-test FPGA utilization by consuming **all** available logic resources (LUTs + FFs).
 The design implements a modified Galois LFSR to generate a lot of "chaotic" switching activity / dynamic power consumption to also stress-test FPGA power supplies.

 Most concepts for testing max utilization / power requirements use a simple shift register where each FF (flip flop/register) toggles in every cycle.
-These kind of concepts are based entirely on FFs but also provide a maximum switching activity (in the FFs only). _FPGA_torture_ is also based on consuming all available FFs.
+These kind of concepts are based entirely on FFs but also provide a maximum switching activity (in the FFs only). `fpga_torture` is also based on consuming all available FFs.
 Additionally, it also includes all available LUTs (look-up tables) to utilize **all** of the FPGA's general purpose logic resources to produce a more realistic use case.
+Furthermore, the resulting switching activity is more chaotic (no monotone toggling) providing also more real-life behavior.

-The VHDL code provides an technology-agnostic description, which does not use any primitives, attributes or other device/platform-specific elements.
+The VHDL code provides a technology-agnostic description, which does not use any primitives, attributes or other device/platform-specific elements.
 It has been tested on Lattice (Radiant, SinplifyPro) and Intel (Quartus Prime) FPGAs.

 **:warning: BEWARE!
 This setup might cause permanent damage of your FPGA/board if over-current and over-temperature protections are insufficient!**